AbdulkadirKuvel/class-in-c/README.md

-# ClassInC
+# Class In C

-Welcome to ClassInC, an extension which was created due my homework.
+Welcome to Class in C, an extension which was created due my homework.

 ## Features